gwerbin/unix-cli-tutorial/the_script.md

 /commands for moving
 ```

 to jump to the appropriate heading.
+You can quickly search man pages with `apropos`, which searches the help database for partial strings and prints the names of matching man pages, and `whatis`, which does the same thing except it only matches full words.

 There are two different styles of keyboard commands being used here, originally created by two popular command-line text editors, Emacs and Vi.
-Bash uses Emacs-style commands, and `less` uses Vi-style commands.
+Bash itself, or more accurately the component of Bash called "Readline" that allows you to move around and edit your input before pressing Enter, uses Emacs-style commands, and `less` uses Vi-style commands.

 ## Managing files